 While lying in bed at night, Holden could see the light in the tower without lifting his head and, at times, could hear the voices of ghosts coming from the kitchen below.

 In 2004, the island was available again, this time for $1.25 million.
 For sale was the island, a dock, the brick lighthouse, and the attached three-bedroom keeper’s house that included a large kitchen with a cookstove, dining room with a wood stove, large living room with a kerosene stove, one-and-a-half bathrooms, and a music room with an antique organ.
 The priceless views of Schoodic Point, Cadillac Mountain, and the islands of Frenchman’s Bay came, along with the ghosts, at no extra charge.
-The lighthouse sold in October 2004 to an interior designer from New York City.
+The lighthouse sold in October 2004 to William Sofield, an architect and interior designer from New York City.